 Volunteer fire and emergency services.
 They are staffed 7 days/week, 365 days per year for paramedics.
 They offer fire education program open houses.
 Meeting room/Fire hall available for public use.
 Call 410-482-7183 for event information and to leave a message to reserve the hall.
 You can also visit our website and fill out the Contact Us form.

-The Chapter meets on the first Monday of every month at 7:00 pm (except on holidays).
+The Chapter meets on the first Monday of every month at 7:00 pm (except on holidays), in the museum.
 You are invited to come and meet friends and neighbors at any of our meetings.
 The group is responsible for the activities and events that take place at the museum.

 • Quality Early Learning Experiences at Early Head Start